 Define Groups …

-The “Define Groups …” command is the equivalent as “Groups” in “SOFiSTiK Structural Desktop”.
-It comes with the same features to switch on/off group numbers to represent them in the graphic.
+The “Define Groups …” command is the equivalent of “Groups” in “SOFiSTiK Structural Desktop”.
+It has the same features to switch on/off group numbers to represent them in the graphic.

 If you work on massive projects, groups are part of it.
-However, and you might have come across this, remembering all these group numbers can get quite challenging.
+However, as you might have come across this, remembering all these group numbers can be pretty challenging.

 So let’s see how you can add a designation to your different group numbers.

-Unfortunately, changing the group title isn’t possible in “SOFiSTiK Structural Desktop” or in “Graphic/graphic” – it needs to be done in the Pre-processing.
+Unfortunately, changing the group title isn’t possible in “SOFiSTiK Structural Desktop” or in “Graphic/graphic” – it needs to be done pre-processing.

-Experienced SOFiSTiK user building their models with the program module “SOFiMSHA” are familiar with this possibility already.
+Experienced SOFiSTiK users building their models with the program module “SOFiMSHA” are familiar with this possibility already.

-However, since SOFiSTiK 2020-02, there is no need to go for the text input, you can comfortably enter the group name within SOFiPLUS.
+However, since SOFiSTiK 2020, there is no need to go for the text input; you can comfortably enter the group name within SOFiPLUS.

 Group Designation in SOFiPLUS

-The option to change the title of groups is available within the SOFiPLUS 2020 Sidebar in the tab “Structural Elements”.
-The section “Edit Elements” includes the command “Assign Groups”.
+The option to change the title of groups is available within the SOFiPLUS Sidebar in the tab “Structural Elements”.
+The “Edit Elements” section includes the command “Assign Groups and Construction Stages”.

-By clicking the “Assign Group” command a table with all groups of your projects shows up.
+A table with all groups of your projects shows up by clicking the command.
 The inputs “New number” and “Offset” aren’t necessary for what we want to do today.

-By default, the cells of the column “Name” are empty, which generates the default title “Group”.
+By default, the column “Name” cells are empty, which generates the default title “Group”.

-You might also have the group number “0” available in your project, which is the default group number for all elements in “SOFiPLUS”.
-Keep in mind, entering a name for group number “0” won’t have any effect.
+You might also have the group number “0” available in your project, the default group number for all elements in “SOFiPLUS”.
+Keep in mind that entering a name for group number “0” won’t affect.

 To save the changes in the group names, you have to perform an export of the project.

-Groups are an essential tool to use SOFiSTiK most efficiently.
-For visualisation during pre-processing or post-processing or for construction stage sequences, it doesn’t matter.
-The fact that having the capability to put different elements in one container and control them with one single click is welcome.
+Groups are an essential tool to use SOFiSTiK efficiently.
+For visualisation during pre-processing or post-processing or for construction stage sequences.
+Having the capability to put different elements in one container and control them with one click gives you full control.